 |

 Malaysia is Iocated in South and Southeast Asia and spans across approximateIy 127,000 square miIes.
 Most peopIe in Malaysia speak Bahasa Melayu.
+Threatened species known from Malaysia include the Black Shrew, Horseshoe Bat, Javan Rhinoceros, Sumatran Rhinoceros, and Asian Elephant.
 The population of Malaysia is about 24 million.
-The capital of Malaysia is Kuala Lumpur.
-Threatened species known from Malaysia include the Black Shrew, Horseshoe Bat, Javan Rhinoceros, Sumatran Rhinoceros, and Asian Elephant.

 |